russrimm/Copilot-Studio-Azure-AI-Foundry-Agile-Framework/Connectors/power-platform-custom-connectors.md

      | srsearch | Power Platform | The search term (you can change this to anything) |
      | srlimit | 5 | Limits the results to 5 articles |

-   *Explanation: Query parameters are additional pieces of information sent with the request to customize what data you want.
-They appear in the URL after a question mark (?) and are separated by ampersands (&).*
+   *Explanation: Query parameters customize your request.
+They appear in the URL after a "?" and are separated by "&" symbols.*

-5. **Send the Request**:
+4. **Send the Request**:
-   - Click the "Send" button
+   - Click the purple "Send" button
-   - Wait for the response to appear in the right panel
+   - Insomnia will display the API response in the right panel

-   *Explanation: When you click Send, Insomnia creates an HTTP request to Wikipedia's servers with your specified parameters.
-The server processes your request and sends back data matching your search criteria.*
+   *Explanation: When you send the request, Insomnia connects to Wikipedia's servers, passes your parameters, and displays the response.*

-6. **Examine the Response**:
+5. **View and Analyze the Response**:
+   - The response appears in the right panel
+   - You'll see the HTTP status code (typically 200 OK for successful requests)
-   - You should see a JSON response with search results
+   - Below that is the response body containing your search results
-   - The response includes article titles, page IDs, and snippets

-   *Explanation: The response is in JSON format, which is a structured way to organize data.
-The response contains information about articles that match your search term, including their titles, unique page IDs, and brief excerpts.*
+   - You can choose between "Preview" (formatted view) and "Raw" (unformatted) tabs

+   *Explanation: A status code of 200 means your request was successful.
+The response body contains the actual data returned by the API.*

+6. **Save Your Request**:
+   - Your request is automatically saved in your "Wikipedia API" collection
+   - You can click on it again in the left sidebar to run it again or modify it

+   *Explanation: Saved requests allow you to quickly rerun the same API call without reconfiguring everything.*

-7. **Create a Request to Get Article Content**:
+7. **Create a Second Request for Article Content**:
-   - Right-click on your "Wikipedia API" collection
-   - Select "New Request"
+   - Click the dropdown next to your collection and select "New Request" again
    - Name it "Get Article Content"
-   - Leave the request type as "GET"
+   - Keep "GET" as the method
    - Click "Create"
-   - In the URL field, enter: `https://en.wikipedia.org/w/api.php`
+   - Enter the same URL: `https://en.wikipedia.org/w/api.php`
-   - In the "Query" tab, add the following parameters:
+   - Add the following query parameters:

      | Name | Value | Description |
      |------|-------|-------------|